 Source: (Saunders, M. N., Lewis, P. and Thornhill, A., 2009)

 The above figured out diagram of research onion will help in understanding each segments of research technique so that, quality research can be carried out with effective results.
+The researcher used the onion method to explain only the qualitative theories or components contained in the onion diagram above.

 3.4: Research Philosophy

 In a research methodology, implementation of research philosophy can help the researcher in identifying the correct process for acquiring the brief about the research topic.
 (Magilvy, J. K. and Thomas, E., 2009), discussed that the philosophy of research can help in examining the assumption process that is undertaken by the researcher while performing the research topics.
 However, the analytical process for checking out a particular topic can differ therefore; the implementation of the research philosophy has to be in a proper and definite structure.
-Positivism is considered as an important part of philosophy.
+Positivism is considered as an important part of philosophy because, its forecasts can be made based on the earlier observed and clarified realities and their inter-relationships.
+Philosophy is a belief vis-à-vis the collection, analysis, and interpretation of data collected.

 Positivism as a course of philosophy guides in the appliance of logic that can assist in evaluating the concealed facts and information in an appropriate manner (Toloie-Eshlaghy, A., Chitsaz, S., Karimian, L. and Charkhchi, R. , 2011).
 Although, positivism is controlled by scientific method, it works to eliminate the metaphysics so that, the brief observation and knowledge is effectively collected.